Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Stretch renderer/README.md

 ## How to use the sample

-Tap on the `Edit renderer` button in the toolbar to change the settings for the stretch renderer.
-The sample allows you to change the stretch type and the parameters for each type.
-You can tap on the Render button to update the raster.
+Tap the `Edit Renderer` button in the toolbar to open the settings for the stretch renderer.
+As you change the stretch type, the min, and the max, the raster layer will update accordingly.

 ![](image1.png)
 ![](image2.png)